Pothos Argyros (Domestic of the Schools)

 Pothos Argyros (Πόθος Ἀργυρός; fl. c.
 910 – after 958) was a Byzantine general active in the first half of the 10th century.

 Early life

 He was the eldest son of the magistros Eustathios Argyros, Drungary of the Watch under Leo VI the Wise (ruled 886–912).
 He had two brothers, Leo and Romanos.
-In ca. 910, Pothos and his brother Leo Argyros were serving at court as manglabites (personal bodyguards of the emperor), when their father was poisoned after being suspected by Leo for plotting against him.
+In ca. 910, Pothos and his brother Leo Argyros were serving at court as manglabites (personal bodyguards of the emperor), when their father was poisoned after being suspected by Leo of plotting against him.
 The two brothers brought their father's body for burial to the monastery of Saint Elizabeth in the Charsianon district, founded by their grandfather Leo Argyros.
-Accordingly he was born probably ca. 890 or a little later.
+Accordingly, he was born probably ca. 890 or a little later.